heikipoika/grc-ook/README.md

 * Bitrate.
 The *short_pulse* variable needs to be set manually to the length of a short pulse.
 Use a QT GUI Time Sink to measure....

 * ASK modulation scheme.
 It demodulates pulse width modulation with fixed period or fixed gap only (not fixed pulse variable gap such as the Nexa system).
-It modulates with fixed period but that can easily be changed to fixed gap (and even fixed pulse variable gap).
+It modulates with fixed period or fixed gap, but it needs to be entered manually in *hi_* and *lo_* variables.

 * Threshold.
 They may be adjusted manually to fit the antenna and the current noise floor level.
 The Rx and Tx attenuation may also be adjusted for the required transmission range.